Albuquerque Wildlife Federation

 AWF's field projects partner our members with federal and state agencies and other conservation organizations to protect resources on New Mexico's public lands.
 We consolidate our efforts on restoration projects where we all learn and benefit from the shared experience.

-Monthly meetings are held at 7:30 pm on the second Thursday of every month at the Friends Meeting House, 1600 5th St NW, Albuquerque, NM 87102.
+Monthly meetings are held at 7:30 pm on the second Thursday of every other month at the Friends Meeting House, 1600 5th St NW, Albuquerque, NM 87102.

-1914 - 2014: AWF CELEBRATES 100 YEARS OF CONSERVATION
+1914 - 2024: AWF CELEBRATES 110 YEARS OF CONSERVATION

 Picture